 .
 These serious symptoms are more common in infants and older adults.

 Copyright © Nucleus Medical Media, Inc.

 In addition to taking your medical history and doing a physical exam, your doctor will ask you: What kind of symptoms you are experiencingWhere you have been living or travelingWhether you have been exposed to mosquitoes

 Your doctor may need to test your bodily fluids.
-This can be done with: Blood testsCerebrospinal fluid analysis
+This can be done with: Blood testsCerebrospinal fluid tests

 There is no vaccine for humans.
 There is a vaccine for horses.
 Prevention of WEE focuses on controlling mosquitoes and avoiding mosquito bites.
 Steps you can take to avoid mosquito bites include: Stay inside between dusk and dark, when mosquitoes are most active.Wear long pants and long-sleeved shirts when outside.Use an insect repellent with DEET.Repair screens to prevent mosquitoes from entering the house.Use proper mosquito netting at night.
 Look for netting treated with insecticide.Remove standing water (such as birdbaths, clogged gutters) to prevent mosquito breeding.